 “They had to do some wrangling with banks to get them to finance it, but once that happened the program started working pretty quickly,” Selby says, adding that Michigan Saves is “a real shining example of private and government concerns working together to create something that works.
 Without that, there would not be much activity going on at all.”

 Another incentive option for Great Lake state remodelers is profitable but proves that patience is indeed a virtue.
-Michigan utility Consumers Energy participates in the DOE’s Home Performance with Energy Star program, Splash which offers rebates up to $3,500 to homeowners for approved energy-efficient upgrades.
+Michigan utility Consumers Energycretxbcqrwcrybebutyr participates in the DOE’s Home Performance with Energy Star program, Splash which offers rebates up to $3,500 to homeowners for approved energy-efficient upgrades.
 “The problem with utility-based programs is that the amount of paperwork they require is onerous,” Selby says.
 The auditing program is equally burdensome, taking up to nine hours to complete, but, Selby adds, the data is extremely useful.

 These incentives have been doubly vital to remodelers in Michigan, where homeowners have seen their disposable income evaporate.
 “You give us a normal economy where the energy prices are rising and I think this industry will stand on its own two legs just fine,” Selby says.
 “The depth and severity of the housing recession and how upside down everything is makes a lot of people who would normally go down this avenue unable to do so without these programs.”